judasgutenberg/SolArkMonitor/README.md

 I've already included this and the live-data API in parts of my ESP8266-base Remote Control project.
 See https://github.com/judasgutenberg/Esp8266_RemoteControl.

 Update June 7, 2024: SolArk migrated their backend from PowerView to their own domain at Solarkcloud.com.
 The API was otherwise unchanged, and was easy to change in this code.
-It also uncovered some embarassing hardcoded bits I'd overlooked.
+It also uncovered some embarrassing hardcoded bits I'd overlooked.